-Visceral Fat is the abdominal fat that includes organ fat (fat in the stomach, intestines, liver, etc.).
+- Visceral Fat is the abdominal fat that includes organ fat (fat in the stomach, intestines, liver, etc.).

-> - Daily Calorie Intake (DCI) is an estimate of how many calories you can consume within the next 24 hours to maintain your current weight.
+- Daily Calorie Intake (DCI) is an estimate of how many calories you can consume within the next 24 hours to maintain your current weight.
 It is displayed by the App and, for this to work, you will need to have MyFitnessPal in your smartphone.

->

-> With iHealth HS5, once a personal profile is set up in the iHealth App, all measurement data is uploaded automatically to the iHealth Cloud.
+- With iHealth HS6 Core, once a personal profile is set up in the iHealth App, all measurement data is uploaded automatically to the iHealth Cloud.
 Web/Cloud based data can be accessed anytime and from anywhere using a Web browser for tracking and evaluation.

->

-> Note that while Wi-Fi is supported by the Withings scales and the iHealth HS5 scale, Wi-Fi connectivity is not required to use these scales as long as you have a smartphone that supports Bluetooth and has wireless access to internet.
+- Note that while Wi-Fi is supported by the Withings scales, Wi-Fi connectivity is not required to use these scales as long as you have a smartphone that supports Bluetooth and has wireless access to internet.
 These scales are also able to use Bluetooth to upload all measurement data to the smartphone.

->

-> Since Fitbit Aria does not support Bluetooth, Wi-Fi connectivity is required to upload your measurement data to your fitbit.com dashboard.
+- With Fitbit Aria and iHealth HS6 Core, Wi-Fi connectivity is required to upload your measurement data to the cloud.
 But, iPhone or Android smartphone apps can be used to access this data as long as your smartphone has Internet access.

->

-> Only the Withings Body and Withings Body Cardio scales come with Position Control technology which helps correctly position your body on the scale for precision-accuracy weighing.
+Only the Withings Body and Withings Body Cardio scales come with Position Control technology which helps correctly position your body on the scale for precision-accuracy weighing.
 Visual feedback is provided on the scale's screen so that your position is comparable and optimally balanced at each weighing.

->

-> All four scales provide free iOS and Android Apps to keep a history of your data, visualize weight trends, set realistic goals, and easily monitor your progress; so they can all be used with either iOS or Android smartphones.
+All four scales provide free iOS and Android Apps to keep a history of your data, visualize weight trends, set realistic goals, and easily monitor your progress; so they can all be used with either iOS or Android smartphones.